HeikoHanusch/PeachFReshBrewed/README.md

 # PeachFReshBrewed
 Team - PeachFReshBrewed

-Team Lead:
+Team Lead: simoneeckert

-Development tools used:
+Development tools used: Brackets

-SDK: Semantic UI
+SDK: SemanticUI

 API: none

-Assets used:
+Assets used: Codesnipets von Corelaio-GmbH Website (in Entwicklung, Site des Devs)

-Libraries used:
+Libraries used: JQuery

 Compononents not created at the hackathon: none